Louis M. Loeb: Early life and education

-Louis Loeb was born in New York City on July 12, 1898 to Emil and Blanche(Pulaski).
-He was educated at Phillips Exeter Academy, graduating in 1915, Yale University 1915-1919, and Columbia Law School 1919-1922.
-His education was interrupted by the outbreak of World War I, in which Loeb served as a second lieutenant of field artillery in the United States Army.
+Louis Loeb was born in New York City on July 12, 1898 to Emil and Blanche (Pulaski).
+He was educated at Phillips Exeter Academy, graduating in 1915.
+He attended Yale University from 1915 to 1919, and Columbia Law School fro n1919 to 1922.
+His education was interrupted by the outbreak of World War I, in which he served as a second lieutenant of field artillery in the United States Army.
 At Yale, he was a champion swimmer and an actor.

-In 1926 he married Janet Cook and raised a son, Robert Louis Loeb, and daughter, Suzanne(Mrs. Sue L. Bianco).
+In 1926, he married Janet Cook and raised a son, Robert Louis Loeb, and daughter, Suzanne.

 Career

-Loeb began his career in 1923 with the law firm of Cook, Nathan, & Lehman, partner 1927-1947, until becoming a partner at the firm of Lord Day & Lord 1948-1972.
+Loeb began his career in 1923 with the law firm of Cook, Nathan, & Lehman.
+He was partner from 1927 to 1947, until becoming a partner at the firm of Lord Day & Lord from 1948 to 1972.

 While at Lord Day, Loeb's most prominent client was the New York Times Company, which he represented as general counsel from 1948 to 1967.
 Most famously, Loeb successfully represented the Times in the 1964 case New York Times Co. v.
 Sullivan before the United States Supreme Court.
 The court's ruling held that news publications could not be sued for libel by public figures unless the plaintiffs were able to establish actual malice in the false reporting of a news story.
 The case, which had been brought against the Times by Montgomery, Alabama public safety commissioner L.B.
-Sullivan, allowed newspapers to report on the widespread chaos and police abuse accompanying the Civil Rights Movement.
+Sullivan, allowed newspapers to report on the widespread chaos and police abuse accompanying the civil rights movement.
 Loeb later called the libel cases he argued for The New York Times "the heaviest responsibility I've ever had since I began practicing law."